classiuz/netse-api/README.md

 KEY=VALID KEY
 ```

 Now you can test the api.
-Every file inside `test` folder represents an route, for example `/api/users` it is `users.http` file.
+Every file inside `test` folder represents an route, for example `/api/users` is `users.http` file, `/api/services` is `services.http` file and so on.